salveron/PA2_semestral_work/README.md

 # PA2_semestral_work
 This repo contains my C++ semestral work for the BI-PA2 subject.

 This was my first attempt to create a game.
+And it is not perfect :)

 -----------------------------------